 So, what can we say about the Uniden DFR7?
-It seems to be high-quality and it’s obviously well reviewed on some sites like Amazon by real paying customers, but how does it hold up?
+It seems to be a high-quality radar detector and it’s well-reviewed on some sites like Amazon by real paying customers, but how does it hold up?
 How does it hold up for the individual consumer who wants to avoid speeding tickets?
 Does it do well at detecting city speed traps and how does it fare on the highway?
-There’s so many questions that need answered and we honestly hope we’ll be able to answer every single one of those and more.
-We can say off the bat though that this model has a really cool design.

 Well, what’s not to say about the design of the DFR7?
 This is one of the coolest models out there.
 This looks like something that Batman would have in their vehicle.
-Everything from the display, to the functionality and even to the buttons is absolutely superb in this model.
-The case looks really shiny and is painted with a pearlescent black color almost.
-The display is great and easy to read, so we really love how the display turned out and the buttons are all in an easy to reach place.
+Everything from the display, to the functionality and even to the buttons is superb in this model.

 What’s so impressive about this version of Uniden and what a lot of Uniden detectors do best is that they have an extremely long range.
 The range of this detector is extremely impressive and you can see those pesky speed traps coming from nearly a mile away, so never fear or worry about if you’ll catch a speed trap in time because you’ll most definitely be prepared no matter how far away you are.